UWSEDS/uwseds.github.io/software.md

 will install on their computers.
 The following software are available for Windows, Mac, and Linux.

+**You need to make sure that all of this software is on your computer before the first day of class.**

 ## git and github
 git is a system used for version control and collaboration.
 **You should have a github account and ensure that